Writing Email Newsletters

 All campaigns follow CAN-SPAM rules.
 Include an unsubscribe link, mailing address, and permission reminder in the footer of each newsletter.

-When sending an email newsletter from MailChimp, use the third person “we.”
-When sending a newsletter as an individual, use the first person.
+When sending an email newsletter from MailChimp, use the 3rd person “we.”
+When sending a newsletter as an individual, use the 1st person.

 Most readers will be scanning your emails or viewing them on a small screen.
 Put the most important information first.